vree-sdk/documentation/docs/vree-settings.md

 Prefab to instantiate for all other players.

 **Override HandsOnly Model**
-Enabling this boolen will allow attaching prefabs to the specified bones.
+Enabling this boolean will allow attaching prefabs to the specified bones.
 Usually used to put different models on hands/head (i.e. Headset and Controller models)

 **Override HMD, LeftHand, RightHand**
 Prefabs to use for the override flag above.

-# Server Camera Configuration
+## Server Camera Configuration

 ![Alt](./images/settings/server-camera-configuration.png "Server Camera Configuration.")

-**Server Ui Camera Configuration**
+**Server UI Camera Configuration**
 Prefab created on the server when a client connects.
 This camera will move accordingly with the user, and is displayed in the VRee UI.

-# Hardware Selection
+## Hardware Selection

 ![Alt](./images/settings/hardware-selection.png "Hardware Selection.")